 Linda Cassidy is a veteran broadcaster with 25 years in the industry.
 You may recognize her voice, which is featured in radio and television commercials nationwide.

 “I am excited and delighted to be working alongside the exceptional talent at K-BACH,” said Cassidy, who will be serving as an on-air host weekdays from 10 a.m. to 2 p.m.

 Critic Chris Curcio has been writing about the theater and performing arts since 1968.
 His reviews and articles have appeared in "Arizona Foothills" magazine, "The Arizona Republic," "In Theater" magazine, "Variety" and the "San Jose Mercury-News."

-Randy Kinkel believes that everyone needs a little art in their lives!
+Randy Kinkel believes that we all need a little art in our lives!
 That's why he's so passionate about the Music he shares with you on KBACH.
-He's proud to be a Longtime Phoenician and KBAQ Veteran--one of the KBACH "originals" who first signed on the station.
-He keeps you company Saturdays 12-6 and Sundays 10-4.
+He's proud to be a Longtime Phoenician and KBAQ Veteran--one of the KBACH "Pioneers" who first signed on the station in 1993.
+He keeps you company Saturdays 2-8 and Sundays 10-4.

 Janine began studying the oboe at age 10 and attended the University of Missouri-Columbia on a full music scholarship.
 However, she caught the radio bug by volunteering at the classical station, KBIA and received her degree in Radio-TV-Film with a minor in music.

 Brian became a fan of public radio at about the same time he picked up a trumpet at age ten in his home town of Atlanta, Georgia.
 In high school, he added music theory study in attending the Georgia Academy of Music.
 Brian enlisted in the U. S. Air Force following graduation, playing trumpet in basic training.
 His military time cut short following a back injury, he was soon playing in college ensembles at Georgia State University as well as a community concert band.